flutter/website/src/content/ai-toolkit/feature-integration.md

 Magic button on the page for editing recipes.
 The purpose of that button is to update an existing recipe in your database with your current food preferences.
-Pressing the button allows you to preview the recommended changes and decide whether you’d like to apply them or not:
+Pressing the button allows you to preview the recommended changes and decide whether you'd like to apply them or not:

 ![User decides whether to update recipe in database](/assets/images/docs/ai-toolkit/apply-changes-decision.png)

-Instead of using the same provider that the chat portion of the app uses, which would insert spurious user messages and LLM responses into the user’s chat history, the Edit Recipe page instead creates its own provider and uses it directly:
+Instead of using the same provider that the chat portion of the app uses, which would insert spurious user messages and LLM responses into the user's chat history, the Edit Recipe page instead creates its own provider and uses it directly: